 Consider making use of one of the many mental health apps that are available for free and for pay.
 There are many helpful apps available.

-To access Assumption College Counseling Services:
+To access Assumption University Counseling Services:

 You may call our office at 508-767-7329.
 You will be prompted to leave a voicemail, and a member of our staff will get back to you shortly within the hours of 8:30 AM-4:30 PM, Monday through Friday.
 Alternatively, you may directly email your counselor: Marta Carlson,